 Red Hat Certified Architect (RHCA)

-RHCA can be acquired by earning RHCE plus following Red Hat Certificates of Expertise or certifications, which are the five most fundamental and cost effective skills to acquire:
+RHCA can be acquired by earning RHCE plus five of the following Red Hat Certificates of Expertise or certifications, which are most sought after skills today:

 - RH236: Red Hat Certificate of Expertise in Hybrid Cloud Administration